Ahmed Abbes, Mathematician

 CNRS Research Director at IHES

-Ahmed Abbes mainly studies geometrical and cohomological properties of sheaves on varieties on perfect fields of characteristic p>0 or on p-adic fields, designed for applications in arithmetic and algebraic geometry.
+Ahmed Abbes primarily studies the geometric and cohomological properties of sheaves on varieties over perfect fields of characteristic p>0 or over p-adic fields, with a view towards applications in arithmetic and algebraic geometry.

-His recent work focuses on the p-adic Hodge theory.
-He developed jointly with Michel Gros the p-adic Simpson correspondence initiated by Greg Faltings.
-It aims to describe all p-adic representations of the fundamental group of a smooth and proper variety over a p-adic field in terms of linear algebra – namely the Higgs bundles.
-Ahmed Abbes has published with Michel Gros and Takeshi Tsuji a book that undertakes a systematic development of the theory following two new approaches, one by him and Gros, the other by Tsuji.
+In collaboration with Michel Gros and Takeshi Tsuji, Ahmed Abbes developed the p-adic Simpson correspondence initiated by Gerd Faltings.
+This correspondence aims to describe the p-adic representations of the fundamental group of an algebraic variety over a p-adic field in terms of Higgs bundles.
+He published a book with Michel Gros and Takeshi Tsuji that undertakes a systematic development of the theory following two new approaches: one he developed together with Michel Gros and the other by Takeshi Tsuji.

-More recently, Ahmed Abbes has established with Michel Gros the existence of a relative Hodge-Tate spectral sequence generalizing the Hodge-Tate decomposition of the p-adic étale cohomology of a smooth and proper variety over a p-adic field to a relative situation.
+Together with Michel Gros, he established the existence of a relative Hodge-Tate spectral sequence, which generalizes the Hodge-Tate decomposition of the p-adic étale cohomology of a proper and smooth variety over a p-adic field to a relative setting.
+This work is documented in an Astérisque volume.

 CNRS Bronze Medal (2005)